Jumabek/learn_python/README.md

 ### Copies and views in Numpy
-In numpy we can check whether a variable is copy or view with `variable.flags.owndata` property of the `variable'
+In numpy we can check whether a variable is copy or view with `variable.flags.owndata` property of the `variable`

+Assignments always modify original array

 #### 1-D array
 3 ways to reference array contents: (1) slicing, (2) integer indexing or (3) masking:

 Slicing operation returns views.

-Integer indexing and masking operations return copies
+Integer indexing and masking (boolean indexing) operations return copies